 - Good stories are lego blocks that can be used in many ways.
 The project you're most proud of may have been riddled with obstacles; the time you overcame said obstacle may have involved team conflicts or uncovered an overlooked business opportunity.

-It only took 2 days to hear back this time with a $300K offer for an L5 PM role.
+Two days after my final round, I heard back with a $300K offer for an L5 PM role.

 How I negotiated (and why you should too)

 I used to feel weird about negotiating.
 Then I had some aha moments:

 - Companies expect you to negotiate.
 Your initial offer is much lower than what they’re willing to pay you

 - The money comes from the company’s budget, not your manager’s.
 It’s best to negotiate through the recruiter though when you can

 - Once a company extends an offer, they are incentivized to sign you.
 They monitor yield closely (% of offers that get accepted) and want to bring it up

 - To get what you want, have a strong BATNA (best alternative to a negotiated agreement); in other words, strong offers from other reputable companies

 - Negotiation boosts their perception of YOUR value, as long as you do so in good faith.
 Good faith = mean what you say, but you don’t have to say everything!

-For example, I didn’t share details on my current pay because I wanted an offer based on the value I could create for Facebook.
+For example, I didn’t share details on my existing pay because I wanted an offer based on the value I could create for Facebook.
 Using levels.fyi I knew $300K was on the lower end of the compensation band for L5, so there was plenty of room to negotiate.

 If they bumped the total compensation to $400K, I would sign.
 Immediately.

 The team was psyched.
 I was psyched.
 They said they would talk to the recruiter and compensation team.

 I’ve since learned that the compensation team exists as a check and balance for situations like mine.
 They set compensation, not the hiring manager.
 They do it based on leveling, which is determined by interview performance and years of experience, the latter of which caps you.